Module adcp.server.idempotency.backends

 Read the cached entry, filtering expired rows in the WHERE clause.

-Lazy expiry — expired rows stay on disk until delete_expired sweeps them. get self-filters via expires_at > now() so a stale row never replays.
+Lazy expiry — expired rows stay on disk until delete_expired sweeps them. get self-filters via clock_timestamp() so a stale row never replays.

 async def put(self,